sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/bc9700/README.md

 # 9700 BC - End of Younger Dryas, start of Holocene

-A well-documented event, with an account of a continent "sinking in a day", and clear physical markers of widespread climate change, points to a high likelihood of an ECDO-like cataclysmic event.
+A well-documented widespread climate change event with clear physical markers, along with an account of a continent "sinking in a day", points to a high likelihood of an ECDO-like cataclysmic event.

 Cataclysm accounts:
 - 9200 BC: Manu flood